Blood and marrow transplants in Nashville, Tennessee

 Long-Term Follow-Up Program

-Our program provides lifelong monitoring and care for patients after an allogeneic bone marrow or stem cell transplant.
+Our program provides lifelong monitoring and care for patients after a blood and marrow transplant.
 Because many transplant-related issues may develop in the years following your transplant, it is important you continue to have annual checkups in our clinic.
 Our team guides you through recovery and helps navigate any potential concerns.

 The team consists of a nurse practitioner and nurse coordinator dedicated to long-term follow-up care.
 A psychologist, social worker and nutritionist are also available to support your needs through survivorship.
 Our team and your transplant surgeon will work with your referring oncologist to monitor for complications.